 Read on to discover some of the barriers and misconceptions preventing school districts from implementing a school bus stop-arm safety program.

 Stop-Arm Enforcement Cameras Aren’t Permitted in Your State

 Legislation could be the reason that your school district hasn’t implemented a stop-arm enforcement program just yet.
-This was the case for Montgomery County Public Schools in Maryland.
-Transportation director Todd Watkins explained that he had to wait for the state law to pass in Maryland before implementing the program.
+This was the case for Montgomery County Public Schools (MPCS) in Maryland.
+The transportation director of MCPS explained that he had to wait for the state law to pass in Maryland before implementing the program.